 A full-time undergraduate student is defined as one who carries a minimum of 12 credits.
-Registration above 18 credits requires the prior approval of the Dean of Faculty and is subject to an additional fee.
+Registration above 18 credits requires the prior approval of the appropriate Dean and is subject to an additional fee.

 For registration and reporting purposes, Mount Marty University determines the student's class level by the following divisions in cumulative credit hours earned.